 Healthcare workers: Your appointment should be scheduled one or two days before your next scheduled shift.
 This is precautionary, in the event that you have pain at your injection site or any minor side effects.
-If you receive the Pfizer vaccine, your second dose must be scheduled for three weeks after receiving the first dose.

 Where do I receive my vaccine?

 COVID-19 vaccines are being distributed at all of Samaritan’s Clinics as well as at the Samaritan’s COVID-19 drive thru testing location on the north side of Samaritan Clinic on Pioneer.
 When you arrive, follow the signage leading to “Drive Thru Testing,” and let our team know you are scheduled for a COVID-19 vaccine.